samtupy/nvgt/doc/src/references/include/auditory user interface (form.nvgt)/classes/audio_form/methods/is_pressed.md

 # is_pressed
-Determine if a particular bittpm was just pressed.
+Determine if a particular button was just pressed.

 `bool audio_form::is_pressed(int control_index);`